 - Indigo shades are believed to improve skin problems.

 Researches about Color Psychology:

 Andrew Elliot and Markus Maier have said that there is very little theoretical and empirical work being done to understand and study the effects of color psychology and it’s actually astonishing it’s not a very well-developed field yet.
 There are studies being conducted that are mostly facilitated by practical concerns and not scientific rigor.
-Irrespective of this, people are using colors and patterns to create art, craft and designs.
+Irrespective of this, people are using colors and patterns to create art, craft, and designs.

-Studies says that:
+Studies say that:

 Seeking help is a sign of courage.
 Don't let self-limiting beliefs hold you back from a life you deserve.
 Avail online therapy to become happier and better.
 Learn how